johnsquibb/adventure-game-framework/README.md

 # adventure-game-framework

-A PHP framework for console text-based adventure games.
+A PHP framework for console text adventure games.

 Build and play games that use text commands such as: